By ordinance, Iredell County requires all cats, dogs and ferrets over 3 months of age to have a current rabies vaccination.

 Rabies vaccinations are available during normal Animal Shelter hours for $10 each.
 No appointment is necessary.
 Only 1-year vaccinations are administered.

-On the 2nd Tuesday of each month, Iredell County Animal Services provides a rabies vaccination clinic from 6:30 to 7:30 p.m. at the Animal Shelter.
-Rabies vaccinations are available for $6.
-Your pet can receive a 3-year booster rabies vaccination at this clinic if you bring written proof that your pet has a current rabies vaccination.
+On the 2nd Tuesday of each month, Iredell County Animal Services provides a rabies vaccination clinic from 6:00 to 7:00 p.m. at the Animal Shelter.
+Rabies vaccinations are available for $5 each, CASH ONLY!

 Remember it takes 28 days from your pet’s first rabies vaccination for your pet to build antibodies to the rabies virus.
 If your pet is exposed to a rabid animal during the first 28 days after the first rabies vaccination, your pet will be treated as an unvaccinated pet.